1979 Daytona 500: Play-by-play of the final lap

 David Hobbs: "The white flag is out, one lap to go.
 This is it; last lap."

 Ken Squier: "Stand by, stand by for a photo finish.
 Two of the greatest fiddling here, fidgeting with first place, passing some of the stragglers; this is the last lap.
 Trying to take it home, it's all come down to this.
 Out of turn two, Donnie Allison in first.
 Where will Cale make his move?"
 (Yarborough attempts to slingshot) "He comes to the inside.
 Donnie Allison throws the block."
 (The two cars collide and hit the wall) "Cale hits him!
 He slides!
 Donnie Allison slides!
 They hit again!
 They drive up the turn!
 They're hitting the wall!
 They're head onto the wall!
 They slide down to the inside.
-Let's watch those third place cars.
+Let's watch those third-place cars.
 They're out of it!
 Who is going to win?
 Coming down third place, they're coming around for the finish between A. J. Foyt and Richard Petty.
 Down the back straightaway come the leaders now.
+Two cars are out."

+At this point, Squier sends information on-air to director-to-director Bob Fishman, at that time primarily known as director for The NFL Today and later in his career became the lead director for NCAA Men's Basketball Tournament and figure skating on the network in addition to his NASCAR work, to assist him in finding the new leaders, Richard Petty and Darrell Waltrip.

-Two cars are out.
-In the backstretch are the leaders, watching for the leaders to come – they're still up in three and four.
-The leaders are up in turns three and four.
-Coming down, Richard Petty is now pulling out in front, Darrell Waltrip is in second, A. J. Foyt is in third.
+Squier (to Fishman): "In the backstretch are the leaders, watching for the leaders to come – they're still up in three and four.
+The leaders are up in turns three and four."

+Once Squier confirms Fishman has found the leaders, he returns to the broadcast.

+Squier: "Coming down, Richard Petty is now pulling out in front, Darrell Waltrip is in second, A. J. Foyt is in third.
 Here they come, Waltrip trying to slingshot..." (but Petty blocks him) "...Petty is out in front.
 At the line..." (the checkered and caution flags wave at the flag stand) "Waltrip to the inside...
-Petty wins it !! !
+Petty wins it!!
 Down on pit road it has gone crazy, the Petty crew is out there jumping up and down as Richard Petty has won it."

 Hobbs: "Richard Petty has won his 6th Daytona 500 and the crowd here are going absolutely mad!"